In this extract from The Executive Secretary Guide to Creating an Internal Assistant Network, Cathy Harris explains the value of an internal network

 What is an internal network?

 Networking in itself means linking up, collaborating, sharing opinions, ideas and experiences, interacting with discussion and debate, and taking action on these shared ideas.
-An internal assistant network shares the same concept with one focus in mind, to get all the assistant within an organization:
+An internal assistant network shares the same concept with one focus in mind, to get all the assistants within an organization:

 - to share and implement the same operational standards and to work on enhancing current solutions